Thanksgiving in New York 2021

 Thanksgiving is America’s most renowned holiday.
 Dating back to 1621, when it was first celebrated between the American Indians and the Pilgrims.
 All Americans celebrate Thanksgiving as it is secular.

 When is Thanksgiving?

 Thanksgiving always falls on the fourth Thursday in November.
-In 2019 Thanksgiving will be Thursday the 28th of November.
+In 2021 Thanksgiving will be Thursday November 25th.
 It also marks the unofficial start of the holiday season: with “Black Friday” shopping kicking off on that very day, followed by Christmas and New Year’s Eve.
 The holiday signifies giving thanks, counting blessings, and spending time with loved ones.

 What happens on Thanksgiving?

 Every American has the day off from work.
 Unless you are one of the unlucky few that must work that day in the hospitality, healthcare or another service industry.
 All banks, government offices, and most businesses are closed on Thanksgiving.
 So, most Americans either take advantage of their day off and lie in, or wake up early to watch the parade, either live in Manhattan or on TV.
 Later in the day, friends and families traditionally gather at home for a big meal and to watch American football.

 What to do in New York on Thanksgiving?

 Go to the Macy’s Thanksgiving Day Parade!
 It’s also live on TV (channel NBC).
 Immediately following the parade is another Thanksgiving institution, the National Dog Show.
 After dinner, a popular Thanksgiving custom is to watch movies (at home or in the cinema).
 Since the majority of Broadway shows and museums are closed on Thanksgiving Day, you can expect the evening to be quieter and slower-paced than usual.
 You can start your Black Friday shopping as early as Thanksgiving evening.